Paul Reubens

-Thereafter, Reubens decided to take a sabbatical from Pee-wee.
-In July 1991, Reubens was arrested for indecent exposure in an adult theater in Sarasota, Florida.
-The arrest set off a chain reaction of national media attention that changed the general public's view of Reubens and Pee-wee.
-The arrest postponed Reubens's involvement in major projects until 1999, when he appeared in several big-budget projects including Mystery Men (1999) and Blow (2001), and Reubens started giving interviews as himself rather than as Pee-wee.
+Reubens was arrested for indecent exposure in an adult theater in Sarasota in 1991.
+The arrest set off a chain reaction of national media attention, though he received support from people in the entertainment industry.
+The arrest postponed Reubens's involvement in major projects until 1999, when he appeared in several big-budget projects including Mystery Men (1999) and Blow (2001).
+Reubens subsequently started giving interviews as himself rather than as Pee-wee.